hailey-allen/Unessay/README.md

 This is a temporary readme file as we don't really have anything set up yet

+If you want to try the game just press the F5 once you open the project.godot file

+Always make sure to pull from this repo before you start a new branch to work on the game

 Things we could include in this are for example:

 - How to launch the game, and controls (even if we end up explaining controls in the actual game)